Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Base Station Positioning Method

 In the DRBP, it is essential to obtain the positions of the base station within the MT coordinate system.
-This section introduces BSL for positioning base station on MT-side.
+This section introduces BSL for positioning the base station on the MT side.
 We first introduce the method for measuring the incident angle of the resonant beam on RB-T. Next, we incorporate the base station deployment pattern and detail BSL.
 Finally, we discuss the positioning approach in the presence of individual base station occlusions to enhance the DRBP robustness.